Your council

 Priority action: Realise the economic opportunity provided by devolution, York Central and the bioeconomy.

-Progress by March 2025:
+Progress by September 2025:

 Back to list

-Priority action: Provide affordable transport for residents to access education, jobs, health and wellbeing support. delivering fare concessions identified in the Bus Services Improvement Plan.
+Priority action: Provide affordable transport for residents to access education, jobs, health and wellbeing support.
+Delivering fare concessions identified in the Bus Services Improvement Plan.

-Progress by March 2025:
+Progress by September 2025:

 Back to list